EFS-OpenSource/superb-data-kraken-frontend/README.md

 In order to be able to use the Superb Data Kraken, you will need further components:

-- OIDC-conformant Authentication such as Auth0, Keycloak
+- OIDC-conformant Authentication such as Auth0, Keycloak, Zitadel etc.

 - Orgamanager (Link)